 I always send everything to exactly the shipping address you give me, in the “Shipping address” section of your order.

-3. Final most important step, tell me you did these three simple things when you contact me and give me your Order and/or Invoice number so I know which order we are talking about.
+3. Final most important step, tell me you did these three simple things when you contact me, and give me your Order and/or Invoice number at the same time so I know which order we are talking about.